Navigating permanent underdetermination in dark energy and inflationary cosmology: Acknowledgments

-We are grateful to Pedro Ferreira for many valuable discussions on this topic.
+We are grateful to Pedro Ferreira for many valuable discussions on this topic, and to audiences in Lugano, Oxford, and Utrecht for helpful feedback.
+We also thank the two anonymous reviewers.
 W.W.~acknowledges support from Centre for the History and Philosophy of Physics at St.~Cross College, University of Oxford and the British Society for the Philosophy of Science.